bilalntamboli/Marks-Percentage-Calculator/README.md

 # Marks Percentage Calculator Using JavaScript

- -using this tool You can calculate your exam marks percentage by giving obtained marks & total marks
+ - using this tool You can Calculate your Exam Marks Percentage by Giving Obtained Marks & Total Marks.